meriosol/etr/README.md

 ## Goal
 Based on sample of event logging entity show how different combinations of industry popular frameworks/approaches can be used to handle this basic entity CRUD in different architectures, ranging from container-less Java SE to web full blown JEE stacks; web services(both SOAP and RESTful/Multimedia APIs), async messaging(through JMS / message beans), even non Java event producers and consumers.

 ## Overview
 Through use basic domain model for events and their categories this set of projects shows how they can be stored, transferred and viewed.
-Event model was selected as mmore or less generic and abstract.
-Events are eveywhere.
+Event model was selected as more or less generic and abstract.
+Events are everywhere.
 Modern UIs are full of event handling.
-Interaction with backend is shifting from request/response paradigm towards async notificatioon/push(WebSocket is the one of the hottest topics among teams who develops close to realtime web/mobile apps).
+Interaction with backend is shifting from request/response paradigm towards async notification/push.
+WebSocket over TCP/IP is the one of the hottest topics among teams who develops close to realtime web/mobile apps.
+So it would be cool to see how it work out for real-time events.

-Main emphasize of this project is to check how combination of view/store approaches works from non-functional prospective, how system needs to be configured for optimal use, what is more productive for development etc. It should allow to start quickly more practical projects where event processing is significant part of system.
+Main emphasize of this project is to check how combination of view/store approaches works from non-functional prospective, how systems need to be configured for optimal use, what is more productive for development etc.
+It should allow to start quickly more practical projects where event processing is significant part of solution.

 Subprojects can be considered as autonomous bundles of *configuration* + *code* + *tests*.
+Tests will be designed in way which more leaned towards "set this particular config and launch test" in contrast to automatic unit tests (popular in CI like Jenkins).

 ## Persistence subprojects
 Combinations of ORM and persistence frameworks embraced so far: